 There is no upside to long, drawn out battles during what is already an upsetting time for the whole family.
 The collaborative process helps separating couples to sit at a table and talk through constructive solutions with the assistance of their collaboratively trained lawyers.
 You and your lawyers sign an agreement committing you to resolve issues without going to court and to find the best workable outcomes.

 It enables you both to consider ideas relating to separation, children and money issues.
 Trethowans’ Partners Andrew Mercer, Grant Cameron and Emma Wilders-Pratt are trained collaborative lawyers and are able to help you if this is the most appropriate way of resolving the differences between you both.

 Mediation is a confidential and voluntary process to help couples reach agreement on issues arising from a relationship breakdown.
 We will help you both explore and find practical solutions for you and your family by facilitating discussions between you.
 The mediator is completely impartial and listens to both points of view.

 The mediator can provide information about the law to help you make informed decisions about proposals and helps you consider if the proposals will work in practice.
-Grant Cameron, Juliet Mayhew and Kimberley Davies are Resolution all issues trained mediators.
+Grant Cameron, Laura Bell and Kimberley Davies are Resolution all issues trained mediators.

 Whilst we try to settle matters out of Court, this is not always possible.
 No two cases are alike.
 If alternative dispute resolution is not an appropriate option we have highly experienced specialists able to guide support and represent you through the Court process.
 Negotiations will continue alongside the process and we will use our skills to get a speedy resolution.